Emurgo/yoroi-frontend/docs/specs/code/TIMID44_(CLIENT_SIDE_2FA_WITH_ENCRYPTION).md

 ### Abstract

 This spec describes how we can implement "2FA" authentication for desktop Yoroi, using mobile Yoroi as the authentication device.
 This "2FA" is actually can be called like this, because it includes actual second-layer encryption of the private key on the desktop Yoroi, which only can then be decrypted via the same private key on the mobile device (or any other device, technically).
-The critical part - is proving that you possess and have full access to the same secret key on another device, without actully exposing it.
+The critical part - is proving that you possess and have full access to the same secret key on another device, without actually exposing it.
 At the same time the desktop private key is encrypted with additional layer of security (apart from the password) for the whole time - hence the "2FA".

 ### Name explanation